thoughtbot/superglue/docs/react-redux.md

 There can only ever be one visit at a time.
 If you happen to call `visit` while another visit is taking place, it will abort the previous one.

-?> `visit` is used for full-page transitions and will strip the `bzq` query string from your pathQuery parameters that target a specific node.
-The exception to this rule is if you use a `bzq` query string with a `placeholderKey` option.
-This is allowed because `bzq` would have a page to graft onto.
+?> `visit` is used for full-page transitions and will strip the `sgq` query string from your pathQuery parameters that target a specific node.
+The exception to this rule is if you use a `sgq` query string with a `placeholderKey` option.
+This is allowed because `sgq` would have a page to graft onto.

 ```javascript